A Guide To Buying A House In A Flood Zone

 The Bottom Line: Weigh Flood Risks Carefully

-As you consider whether to buy in a flood zone or not, think about your own level of comfort with risk as well as your ability to financially recover from potential flood damage.
+As you consider whether to buy in a flood zone, think about your own level of comfort with risk as well as your ability to financially recover from potential flood damage.
 Get preapproved now to get a better idea of what you can afford.

 After Disaster Strikes: How To Recover And What It Means For Your Home And Mortgage